 -

-Make Your Writing Tighter, part 1 You might have heard the phrase ‘make every word count’.
+Make Your Writing Tighter, part 1 Too much stage direction in your novel can be information overload.
+You might have heard the phrase ‘make every word count’.
 And you might have heard that ‘tight writing is good writing‘.
 But what do these phrases actually mean?
 What constitutes ‘tight writing’?
-And what words might not be necessary?
-And what is over-directing?
-There…
+And…

 -